grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 ## Step 3: Configure Alloy to ingest OpenTelemetry logs via Kafka

 Next we will configure Alloy to also ingest OpenTelemetry logs via Kafka, we need to update the Alloy configuration file once again.
 We will add the new components to the `config.alloy` file along with the existing components.

+### Open your Code Editor and Locate the `config.alloy` file

+Like before, we generate our next pipeline configuration within the same `config.alloy` file.
+The below configuration snippets will be added **in addition** to the existing configuration.
+Essentially, we are configuring two pipelines within the same Alloy configuration file.

 ### Source OpenTelemetry logs from Kafka